-Climate change is a alteration in the statistical properties of the climate system, which include temperature, humidity, wind and rainfall.
+Climate change is an alteration in the climate system's statistical properties, including temperature, humidity, wind, and rainfall.
 It can be influenced by the oceans, land surfaces, atmosphere and ice sheets over geological time scales (usually at least 30 years).
-Changes in climate occur as a result of both natural and human-induced causes.
+Climate changes occur as a result of both natural and human-induced causes.

 Natural causes include “changes in the sun's intensity, volcanic eruptions, or slow changes in the Earth's orbit around the sun and other natural processes within the climate system such as changes in ocean current circulation.”
 These slow changes build up over decades or centuries and result in changes such as the recurring ice ages.

 Man-made climate changes involve increasing atmospheric concentrations of CO2, methane, water vapor and nitrous oxide, and other chemically manufactured greenhouse gases.
 These include halocarbons, aerosols in the atmosphere which trap incident sunlight (the greenhouse effect), cutting down carbon-absorbing forests, causing ecological imbalances (e.g. pollution) leading to species or habitat loss, and energy-intensive activities that result in high carbon footprint.

 In comparison, volcanoes only release around 2% of the CO2 produced by anthropogenic activities.
 Water vapor causes approximately half of the natural greenhouse effect.
 Increased water vapor concentrations are attributed to warming, and this “feedback doubles the sensitivity of climate to human activities.”